Ingalls Shipbuilding

 No Protective Gear

-Robert also said he was never offered any protective gear, such as a respirator mask or safety clothing.
+Robert also said he was never offered protective gear, such as a respirator mask or safety clothing.
 Others who worked at Ingalls were defense witnesses for Robert and confirmed his claim that no safety gear was ever offered.

 No Safe Level of Asbestos